atmoswing/atmoswing-user-manual/docs/app-optimizer/genetic-algorithms.rst

 For all presets, the following options are identical: ``--ga-conv-steps=30`` ``--ga-pop-size=500`` ``--ga-interm-gen=0.5`` ``--ga-ope-nat-sel=0`` ``--ga-ope-coup-sel=2`` ``--ga-ope-cross=7`` ``--ga-cross-bin-pt-nb=2`` ``--ga-cross-bin-share-b=1``

 The difference between the presets concerns the mutation operator.
-Providing the following numbers (1-5) to the option ga-config is equivalent to these corresponding presets:
+Providing the following numbers (1-5) to the option ``--ga-config`` is equivalent to these corresponding presets:

 1. Chromosome of adaptive search radius: ``--ga-ope-mut=8``
 2. Multiscale mutation: ``--ga-ope-mut=9`` ``--ga-mut-multi-scale-p=0.1``